You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 Is IPO a Good Investment?

 IPOs get much media attention, some created by the company going public.
-In most cases, IPOs are quite popular as they produce a volatile price movement on launch day.
-This occasionally produces more significant gains but can also produce more considerable losses.
-In the end, investors need to judge each IPO as per the company prospectus and the individual's financial situation and risk tolerance.
+In most cases, IPOs are pretty popular as they produce a volatile price movement on launch day.
+This occasionally produces more significant gains but can also make more considerable losses.
+Ultimately, investors need to judge each IPO as per the company prospectus and the individual's financial situation and risk tolerance.

 Conclusion